paddo-tech/tether-cli/README.md

 When secrets are detected, Tether warns you and shows what was found (redacted).
 Your secrets are then safely encrypted before syncing.

 ### 🔑 Key Management
-Encryption keys are stored in **iCloud Keychain**:
+Encryption keys are derived from a **passphrase**:
-- **First machine:** Generates a new encryption key automatically
+- **First machine:** Enter a passphrase to generate your encryption key
-- **Subsequent machines:** Finds the key already synced via iCloud
+- **Subsequent machines:** Enter the same passphrase to unlock
-- **Zero configuration:** Works transparently across all your Macs
+- **Portable:** Works on any machine - no platform-specific keychain needed
-- **Secure:** Keys never stored in Git, only in Apple's encrypted Keychain
+- **Secure:** Keys derived using age encryption, never stored in Git

 ### 🔒 Privacy
 - **Encrypted at rest:** Dotfiles stored as `.enc` files in Git
 - **Plaintext locally:** Your shell reads plaintext `~/.zshrc` normally
-- **No external services:** Keys in iCloud Keychain, data in your Git repo
+- **No external services:** Keys derived from your passphrase, data in your Git repo
-- **Full control:** You own the Git repo and the Keychain data
+- **Full control:** You own the Git repo and your passphrase

 ## How It Works

 1. **Install** - `brew install tether-cli`
-2. **Initialize** - Point Tether to your private Git repo; encryption key generated and stored in iCloud Keychain
+2. **Initialize** - Point Tether to your private Git repo; set a passphrase for encryption
 3. **Scan** - Tether scans your dotfiles for secrets (API keys, tokens, etc.)
-4. **Encrypt** - Dotfiles are encrypted with AES-256-GCM using key from Keychain
+4. **Encrypt** - Dotfiles are encrypted with AES-256-GCM using key derived from passphrase
 5. **Sync** - Encrypted dotfiles and package manifests pushed to Git
 6. **Propagate** - Other machines pull encrypted data from Git
-7. **Decrypt** - Other machines decrypt dotfiles using synced key from iCloud Keychain
+7. **Decrypt** - Other machines decrypt dotfiles using the same passphrase
 8. **Apply** - Plaintext dotfiles written locally; packages installed automatically

 ## Architecture